-8% of $25,000 goal
+26% of $25,000 goal

 Here's what we will be able to do with your 100% tax-deductible donation:

-- Pay for legal fees
+- Pay for film festival submissions

-- Cover insurance needed for distribution
+- Pay legal fees and insurance for distribution

-- Pay the members of our production team for their hard work.
+- Pay our production team

 • We’re all going to die.
 But none of us know how.
 This is the death film that will give people perspective on how to die well and on your own terms.